 Update: Dashlane now includes VPN and dark web monitoring with all premium accounts.
 The VPN is a great addition to their security suite.
 This will give you unlimited access to VPN servers in 23 countries.
 You can install the VPN on Windows, Mac, iOS, and Android.
 Dashlane does not limit bandwidth or the number of devices you install the VPN app on.
-You can enjoy a full year of password management and secure VPN access for just $4.99 a month.
+You can enjoy a full year of password management and secure VPN access for just $4.99 a month when you sign up for a year.
 All new customer are covered by the Dashlane 30-day money back guarantee.

 Want to compare Dashlane to our top recommended VPN services?
 Here are some of the best alternatives:

 Dashlane was launched in 2011.
 The company has a solid background in the technology space as one of their co-founders was previously the CEO of Business Objects which was acquired by SAP in 2007.
 Dashlane is headquartered in New York and has raised $30 million in funding to help achieve their mission to fix the internet.
 They understand the challenge that users face when it comes to passwords.
 Most users either use easy to guess passwords or repeat the same password across several sites.

 Dashlane offers both a free and premium option for personal use.
 They also have team pricing for those who need password protection for a group of users.
 For $59.99 a year you receive access to a number of premium features including VPN, dark web monitoring, secure account backup (encrypted cloud backup), the ability to sync all your devices, the ability to securely share passwords and notes, web access to passwords, and priority support.
 Their annual Premium account is the best value at just $4.99 a month.